Riding aids: The hands

 Raising the hands causes the pressure of the bit to act more on the horse's lips (as opposed to bars of his mouth).
 Although this is not the usual position, it can be used occasionally as a training tool.

 A harsh jerk upward with one hand (with the other firmly planted on the neck) is used in a technique called the "one-rein stop."
 This is an emergency technique, when the horse is running away with his rider and no other method will stop him.

 Western-style riding employs the use of the neck rein.
-The rider, holding the reins in one hand, moves that hand one way or the other so that the reins put pressure on the neck of the horse to ask it to turn.
+The rider, holding the reins in one hand, moves that hand one way or the other so that the reins put pressure on the neck of the horse to ask for a turn.
 The bit does not come into play.
-This technique is also used occasionally by English-style riders.
+This technique is also used occasionally by English-style riders such as polo riders.

 Like the leg aids, the severity of the hands can communicate different things.
-So a slight resistance backed up with the leg can act as a half-halt, whereas a larger resistance will communicate to the horse to halt.
+So a slight resistance (pull) backed up with the leg can act as a half-halt, whereas a larger resistance will communicate to the horse to halt.